 E-cargo bikes help to significantly reduce negative impacts associated with individuals' use of private cars when considering private logistics (shopping/leisure transport).
-They also help to significantly
+They also help to significantly reduce impacts associated with businesses' use of commercial vehicles (especially LGVs and vans), including those used by couriers whose customers include individuals and businesses.

 Last mile delivery strategies for Edinburgh must consider consolidation and micro-consolidation centres and look to increasingly use e-cargo bikes to support deliveries, particularly in the city centre.
 The Circulation Plan highlights streets where we know space is at a premium for both business loading operations and other street features that make it a nice place to spend time, like seating, greenery etc. E-cargo bikes and last mile delivery consolidation hubs are likely to form part of the solution for some of these constrained situations.
-Going forward, we will look to further develop and learn lessons from the 'Trams to Newhaven model' to assist with the future development of consolidation/microconsolidation centres, incorporating e-cargo bikes wherever feasible.
+Going forward, we will look to further develop and learn lessons from the 'Trams to Newhaven model' to assist with the future development of consolidation/micro-consolidation centres, incorporating e-cargo bikes wherever feasible.